-May Day in Annapolis is really one of the most wonderful days of the year.
-It is a tradition that has been a part of our lovely town, hosted by The Garden Club of Old Annapolis Towne now for 66 years!
-I, myself, growing up in downtown Annapolis have been participating in the event for many of those years.
-In fact, every year on the day before May Day, you will find my family at my mom’s house downtown, surrounded by cut stems, baskets, oasis, ribbons, greenery, and flowers.
+May Day in Annapolis is one of the most beautiful days of the year.
+It is a tradition that has been a part of our lovely town, hosted by The Garden Club of Old Annapolis Towne for 68 years!
+Growing up in downtown Annapolis, I have been participating in the event for many of those years.
+Every year on the day before May Day, you will find my family at my mom’s house downtown, surrounded by cut stems, baskets, an oasis, ribbons, greenery, and flowers.
 So many flowers!
-I love watching my children create their arrangements, wild renditions of colorful blooms assembled in the most unique ways, with dreams of lollipops and pink ribbons for the children, and for the adults, possibilities of award-winning blue ribbons and an invitation to the May Day Tea, as added perks.
+I love watching my children create their arrangements, wild renditions of colorful blooms assembled in unique ways, with dreams of lollipops and pink ribbons for the children and the adults, possibilities of award-winning blue ribbons and an invitation to the May Day Tea, as added perks.

 So many flowers!
 I love watching my children create their arrangements!
 Image courtesy of the author.